appgate/sdpctl/docs/appliance.md

 $ sdpctl appliance backup controller-site1 gateway-site1
 ```

-There are also flags to help select what appliances to backup.
-The `--primary` flag will find the primary controller in the collective and perform a backup of that.
-Similarly, the `--current` flag performs a backup of the appliance which sdpctl is currently connected to.
+There are also flags to help select which appliances to backup.
+The `--primary` flag will find the primary Controller in the Collective and perform a backup of that appliance.
+Similarly, the `--current` flag performs a backup of the appliance that sdpctl is currently accessing.
 The `--all` flag will perform a backup of all appliances in the collective.

 You can also select appliances to backup using the global `--include` flag and the backup will be performed only on the appliances that match the filter query.
-On the opposite, if you'd want to exclude some specific appliances from the backup, you can use the `--exclude` flag.
+If you want to do the opposite, you can exclude some specific appliances from the backup using the `--exclude` flag.
 The exclude flag uses the same syntax as the global filter flag.
 When both the `--include` and `--exclude` flags are used combined, the exclusion will apply after the filtering.
 In other words, the exclusion will apply to the list of appliances that matches the filtering rules.
 ```bash
 # given that our list of appliances is the same as provided in the list command example, this command will only backup the controller-site1 appliance
 $ sdpctl appliance backup --include function=controller --exclude name=controller2